HegdeSiddesh/cs6910_assignment1/README.md

 ### Creating object for activation function to be used:

-The following choices of optimizers are available:
+The following choices of activation functions are available:
 - Sigmoid
 - Tanh
 - Relu